WhitnyNicole/meal_plan_tracker/README.md

   -Create and save multiple meal schedules <br><br>
   -View and keep track of all of their meal plans/meals/meal schedules <br><br>
   -Edit or delete meal plans/meals/meal schedules as needed<br><br>
+  -Using JavaScript, users are able to view their meal information, meals in their meal plan and create a meal/meal schedule without a page refresh

 # How to get set up:

-To run this app, clone the repo and run bundle install and rake db:migrate and rake db:seed.
+To run this app, clone the repo (rails_with_js branch) and run bundle install and rake db:migrate and rake db:seed.
 Then run rails s to fire up a server.
 You should see the app running on localhost:3000.

 ## Contributing